kristiaan67/ml-zoomcamp/capstone-project/README.md

 ### ML Code

 - *notebook.ipynb*: the jupyter notebook describing the data preparation (i.e. generation of the Mel Spectograms) and the tuning of the CNN
 - *train.py*: the python code exported out of the notebook that generates the Mel Spectograms and the CNN.
-The best performing model is saved as final model: 'cats_and_dogs_v1_best.h5'.
+The best performing model should manually be saved as 'cats_and_dogs_v1_best.h5'.
 - *convert.py*: the python code that converts the Tensor Flow model to TensorFlow Lite: 'cats_and_dogs_v1.tflite'
 - *predict.py*: the web service loading the saved machine learning model and offering a (primitive) web frontend and REST API to upload .wav files and returning the classification.